diezfx/transformation-framework/ansible.md

 # ansible
 Ansible is only used for software components

+It requires always from the host:
+- hostname
+- priv_key_path

 ##transformation
 when the component is visited a play is created.
 This should be more or less the same as the plugin.
 One difference is that runtime vars are recognized as well and added in a new runtimeEnv category.